darenasc/auto-fes/README.md

     Profile --> sweetviz@{ shape: doc }
 ```

-Read the [documentation](docs/documentation.md) to know how to use it or check out the [notebook-example](code/notebook-example.ipynb).

 ## Explore

 You need to import the [auto_fe.py](code/auto_fe.py) file and call it as follows.